MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/README.md

 # AddCommentForm

 ## Overview
 The **`AddCommentForm`** component is designed to provide a flexible comment submission interface that adapts based on the application's design configuration.
-Utilizing the `isAppRedesigned` feature flag, it dynamically renders either the `RedesignedAddCommentForm` or the `DeprecatedAddCommentForm`, ensuring that the user interface aligns with the current design standards.
+Utilizing the `isAppRedesigned` feature flag, it dynamically renders either the `AddCommentFormRedesigned` or the `DeprecatedAddCommentForm`, ensuring that the user interface aligns with the current design standards.
 The component leverages dynamic reducer management to optimize state handling and modularity.
 By employing `DynamicModuleLoader`, the `addCommentFormReducer` is only loaded when necessary, which is particularly advantageous in managing application performance and ensuring that the state is efficiently handled during the user's comment interaction.

 ## Type Definition
 ```typescript